noidexe/Enjin-Coin-Documentation/docs/trusted_platform.md

   }
 }
 ```

+There are many other built in features for metadata built into our schema,
+consult the [Enjin Metadata Schema](../erc1155_metadata_json_schema.md) for details.

 Once a successful request has been made, you will need to accept and sign the transaction in the **NOTIFICATIONS** section of your dev wallet.

 ## Minting the Item

+Minting items is like using the template you created in the CREATE step to
+instantiate some items on the blockchain.
 The request for minting fungible items (FTs) vs non-fungible items (NFTs) may vary slightly.
 You can batch mint to multiple addresses if you wish to do so.
 The differences are that if you need to mint multiple NFTs, you will need to specify the wallet address for each individual item.
 Ideally try to avoid minting over 100 NFTs in a single transaction, FTs do not have this restriction.
 Here is the same request between 2 different items types, FT and NFT.

 **FT:**
 ```